|

 NIV is an emergency treatment that you may receive if you are taken to hospital because of an exacerbation.
 NIV is a method of helping someone get enough oxygen into their blood.
 It is not the same as oxygen therapy.
 NIV involves wearing a mask that covers the nose and is connected to a small machine that pushes oxygen through the mask and into the lungs.

-The guideline recommends that NIV is used during exacerbations after other treatments have been tried.
+The guideline recommends that NIV is used in some specific circumstances during exacerbations after other treatments have been tried.

 Now that the guideline recommends NIV, this service should be available to everyone with COPD who needs it.
-If this service is not available to you then you should contact your nearest British Lung Foundation Breathe Easy support group, and join with them in pressing for greater access for people with COPD.
+If this service is not available to you then you should contact the British Lung Foundation Helpline on 08458 50 50 20 for advice on how to contact your PCT or to press for greater access for people with COPD.

 You may want to ask your doctor or nurse some of the following questions: